Review of: Hedgeable

 |$0 – $49K||$50K – $99K||$100K – $149K||$150K – $199K||$200K – $249K||$250K – $499K||$500K – $749K||$750K – $999K||$1M+|

-That fee structure isn’t actually a good deal higher than what is available at competing robo-advisors such as Wealthfront (0.25%) and Betterment (0.35% down to 0.15%), but Hedgeable offers a much more specific investment strategy than others do.
+That fee structure isn’t actually a good deal higher than what is available at competing robo advisors such as Wealthfront (0.25%) and Betterment (0.40% down to 0.25%), but Hedgeable offers a much more specific investment strategy than others do.

-Whether the higher fee is justifiable or not, will depend upon real-world experience.
+Whether the higher fee is justifiable or not will depend upon real-world experience.
 The primary advantage of Hedgeable is the strategy of reducing market exposure during downturns.
-If that works out as promised, then Hedgeable will likely prove to be the far superior investment platform over the long run.
+If that works out as promised, Hedgeable will likely prove to be the far superior investment platform over the long run.

 But if it doesn’t, you may end up paying for little more than a fancy investment theory.
 Still, it’s nice to have the option, and Hedgeable may be one worth trying.
 After all, the claim of being able to minimize downside risk is pretty spectacular.

-- No account minimum — You can invest as little or as much as you like.
+- No Minimum — You can invest as little or as much as you like.

-- High fees — Hedgeable's fees are on the high side, especially when compared with competitors Betterment and Wealthfront.
+- High Fees — Hedgeable's fees are on the high side, especially when compared to competitors Betterment and Wealthfront.